-The island of Roatan is located in the Western Caribbean, and together with Guanaja and Utila make up the Bay Islands archipelago, Roatan being the largest out of the three and the most developed.
+Roatan Island is located in the Western Caribbean, and together with Guanaja and Utila make up the Bay Islands archipelago, Roatan being the largest out of the three and the most developed.

-Originally an English colony, Roatan has a mixture of English and Spanish speaking natives.
+Originally an English colony, the island has a mixture of English and Spanish speaking natives.

 The people are extremely warm and friendly.

 Lempira is the local currency but US Dollars are widely accepted.

 Year round temperatures in the 80s and 90s make Roatan an important cruise ship, scuba diving and eco-tourism destination.

 The island is surrounded by the Mesoamerican Reef, the second largest barrier reef in the world, making it attractive to divers and tourists worldwide seeking its turquoise blue warm waters, white sand beaches and outstanding snorkeling.
 Contact Ale and Jessie for recommendations on local diving as they – are certified as PADI Open Water Divers.